MicrosoftDocs/windows-dev-docs/hub/apps/get-started/best-practices.md

   - Ensure your application does not leak memory.

 - [Make efficient use of the disk footprint](../performance/disk-memory.md#efficiently-use-disk-space):
-  - Enable “pay for play” for optional functionality.
+  - Enable "pay for play" for optional functionality.
   - Ensure any caches are sized efficiently.
   - Implement new experiences in a disk-efficient manner.
   - Optimize individual binary sizes where possible.